frameworklabs/SynchrosphereDemo/README.md

 #### IO - Sub Activity

-In this demo, the code responsible for continous blinking is moved to a separate activity and called by the main activity.
+In this demo, the code responsible for continuous blinking is moved to a separate activity and called by the main activity.
 The new sub-activity is parameterized by color and period.

 ```Swift
 activity (name.Blink, [name.color, name.periodMillis]) { val in